 Each of the Company's units is maintained in optimal condition to meet consumer needs.
 The image of all the stores, both indoors and outdoors, presents a distinctive image of the Company.
-During 2016 and 2017, in order to adapt some stores to a better distribution on the sales floor, minor and major renovations were carried out in four units.
-In 2017, the Company closed a store in Mexico City for a total remodeling, which reopened in March 2018.
-During 2019, the Company remodeled five units.
 During 2020, a store in the Metropolitan Area of Mexico City was temporarily closed for a total remodeling and 2 units were remodeled.
+During both 2022 and 2021, the Company carried out the remodeling of three units.
+Additionally, during 2022 the total closure of another store in the metropolitan area of Mexico City was carried out for its total remodeling.

-The Company is in an expansion program in which it plans to start four to eight stores each year for the next five years.
+The Company is in an expansion program in which it plans to start four to seven stores each year for the next five years.
 This expansion is part of the Company's strategy to better compete in a market with much larger players, replicating the same store concepts we already have.
 There is no precise estimate of the investment amounts that such an expansion program will require since it depends on multiple factors.
 However, the Company estimates that the said program can be financed both with the Company's current cash resources and with the EBITDA generated by the Company.
 We estimate that the additional sales generated by this expansion will represent a significant part of the Company's total sales.
 However, we cannot assure that the profitability of the new stores will be similar to the profitability of the current business.